Flat-Rate Shipping on every order - $34.95!Shop Now »

 Can you provide custom cuts or Zabiah Halal Slaughter?

 Yes, for a small additional fee meat can be cut to your specifications.
+These requests much be scheduled with our local USDA processing facility and will likely require additional time.
+A set up charge may be required.
+At certain times of the year we can offer cuts from lambs or goats of specific sex.
+Please provide us adequate notice if this is required.
 Zabiah halal slaughter is available at the USDA slaughter facility during scheduled slaughter for restaurants that require halal certified meats.
 Supervision can be provided by the customer or by the restaurant’s contact.
+Note: due to restaurant closures during COVID-19 we can no longer offer this service.